stevendongatmsft/confidential-sidecar-containers/examples/encfs/README.md

 **Deployment**:

-Start deployment and verify file system mounting.
+Go to Azure portal and click on `deploy a custom template`, then click `Build your own template in the editor`.
+By this time, the `ccePolicy` field should have been generated and filled in the previous `az confcom acipolicygen` command.
+Copy and paste the ARM template into the field start a deployment.
+Once deployment is done, verify file system mounting.
 See [Deployment](#deployment) for detail.